History Files

 Emergence of humankind

-Chris Stringer, a leading researcher on early humans in the department of palaeontology at London's Natural History Museum, praised the quality of the data, saying that it provides 'very good evidence' of climate change in East Africa.
+Chris Stringer, then a leading researcher on early humans in the department of palaeontology at London's Natural History Museum, praised the quality of the data, saying that it provides 'very good evidence' of climate change in East Africa.

 However, he stressed that more detailed work was necessary to positively link these environmental changes to the emergence of man.